 And for those who just want to get to the point:

 Judy Batalion grew up in Montreal.
-She studied the history of science at Harvard before moving to London, where she did a PhD at the Courtauld Institute of Art and worked as a curator and lecturer by day and a comedian and writer by night.
-Her work has appeared in publications including Salon, the Washington Post, and the Jerusalem Post, and she has performed in the USA, the UK and Canada.
-She is now a freelance writer and performer, and lives with her husband and daughter in NYC.
+She studied the history of science at Harvard before moving to London, where she did a PhD at the Courtauld Institute of Art and worked as a curator by day and a comedian by night.
+She is now a writer, teacher and performer, and lives with her husband and daughter in NYC.